bamboothemes/template-docs/venture/content/snippet/_frontpage.md

 Featured, Get to know us Find Us
 ---
 The content displayed here comes from 3 different modules all published to the tabs position.
-Any module published ot the tabs position is displayed in a tabbed layout.
+Any module published to the tabs position is displayed in a tabbed layout.

 Featured
 ----